thdngan/arboretum/content/posts/lithium.md

 ## Cooking up the universe
 >[!caption_right]
 >![[nuclear_network.webp]]
 >Simplified BBN nuclear network, showing the 12 reactions important for determining light-element abundances.
-Reprinted from Fields (2023)[^19].
+From Fields (2023)[^19].

 Let’s rewind to the first few minutes after the Big Bang.
 The universe was a sizzling hot, dense plasma—a cosmic kitchen where nuclear reactions were whipping up the light elements that make up everything we see today. [[Protons]] and [[neutrons]] collided at breakneck speeds, forming deuterium, helium-4 (⁴He), a smidge of lithium-7, and even tinier amounts of beryllium (Fields, 2011[^1]).
 The standard BBN model, our best recipe for this cosmic cook-off, predicts these element abundances with impressive accuracy.
 In fact, observations of deuterium and helium-4 match up perfectly with what BBN tells us (Serpico et al., 2004[^3]).